 Hard Drive – 500GB to 1TB – We tend to use multiple volumes (virtual splitting of the hard disk – like C, D and E) that would house the OS and applications, work data and documents, and another for multimedia.
 Many software, like Adobe Photoshop, also use the hard disk for their running operational usage (called Scratch Disk) which temporarily utilises a great percentage of the available hard disk space.
 500 GB is a base requirement.
 More, the merrier!

 Display – 15.6″ WLED HD (1366×768 – 16:9 WXGA TFT) – Screens are our visual interface with the device.
 Needless to say, in a graphic profession such as that of an Architect, a great screen can make a world of difference.
 Clear lines, superior colours, dark black, bright contrast and adequate luminosity are required, for better accuracy and longer hours of continuous working.
 Most of these variants offer HD resolution (1366 x 768 pixels) that would be adequate for most functions, at the usual eye-distance.
 LED screens offer better colour and blacks, with lesser energy usage and crisper lines.

 All these models come with a DVD-RW drive, Sound Card and Built-in speakers, Wi-Fi and LAN Network port built-in, Card Readers, Bluetooth (Ver.
-2.0 or 3.0), Webcam (1.3MP to HD), 1 year warranty (some even have international warranty; please check), USB ports & Adaptor.
+2.0 or 3.0), Webcam (1.3MP to HD), 1-year warranty (some even have an international warranty; please check), USB ports & Adaptor.